RaghuTheFire/I2C-Linux/README.md

 2. **Address Frame:** The master sends the address of the target slave device along with a read/write bit.
 3. **Acknowledge Bit:** The addressed slave responds with an acknowledge bit.
 4. **Data Frames:** Data is transferred in 8-bit frames, followed by an acknowledge bit from the receiver.
-**5. Stop Condition:** The master generates a stop condition by releasing the SDA line while SCL is high, signaling the end of communication.
+5. **Stop Condition:** The master generates a stop condition by releasing the SDA line while SCL is high, signaling the end of communication.

+**Common Uses:**
+1. **Sensors:**Connecting temperature sensors, accelerometers, and other types of sensors to microcontrollers.
+2. **Real-Time Clocks (RTC):**Communicating with RTC modules to keep track of time.
+3. **EEPROMs:**Reading from and writing to EEPROM memory.
+4. **Display Modules:** Interfacing with character and graphic displays.

+**Advantages:**

+    Simplicity and Ease of Use: Minimal pin usage and easy implementation.
+    Versatility: Suitable for a wide range of devices and applications.
+    Cost-Effective: Reduces wiring complexity and cost.

+**Disadvantages:**
+**1. Speed Limitation: **Not suitable for high-speed communication compared to protocols like SPI.
+**2. Bus Length: **Limited to short distances, typically within the same PCB or module.